mindyng/mindyng.github.io/_posts/2021-02-24-Modern-Data-Stack-from-Scratch.md

 One set back was that I knew of the common platforms used in order to build data infrastructure-- Fivetran, Stitch, Snowflake.
 They were perfect for enterprise scale and budget, but not for someone who just wanted to run something local to get a foundation for DE.
-Enter PostgreSQL, Meltano (Singer), DBT and Superset.
+Enter Meltano (Singer), PostgreSQL, dbt and Superset.
 They are free to use, can be run on a local machine and can be used at the Enterprise scale as well.

 # Data Source